Native

 Miller.

-Fry bread is so embedded in the culture many Indians can't imagine
+Fry bread is so embedded in the culture many Native Americans

-going without.
-T-shirts declare "Fry Bread Power Forever!"
+can't imagine going without.
+T-shirts declare "Fry Bread

-or "FBI - Fry Bread Inspector."
-There's an entire
+Power Forever!" or "FBI - Fry Bread Inspector."

-Web site dedicated to warm, fuzzy memories about fry bread.
+There's an entire Web site dedicated to warm, fuzzy memories

 So Harjo's column was the equivalent of taking spray paint to